kurator-dev/kurator/docs/content/en/docs/fleet-manager/manage-attachedcluster.md

 ---
-title: "Integrating the AttachedClusters with Fleet"
+title: "Manage AttachedCluster"
-linkTitle: "Integrating the AttachedClusters with Fleet"
+linkTitle: "Manage AttachedCluster"
 weight: 15
 description: >
-  Your roadmap to integrating and managing AttachedClusters with Kurator Fleet.
+  Your roadmap to manage AttachedClusters.
 ---

-In Kurator, clusters that were not created by Kurator are referred to as `AttachedClusters`.
+In Kurator, clusters that are not created by Kurator are referred to as `AttachedClusters`.
 These clusters can be managed by adding them to the Kurator Fleet, expanding the fleet's control to clusters not originally created by Kurator.

-This guide will walk you through the process of creating AttachedCluster resources, using two Kind clusters as examples.
+This guide will walk you through the process of creating AttachedCluster resources, using two [Kind](https://kind.sigs.k8s.io/) clusters as examples.

 ## Prerequisites

-### Cluster Operator and kind Cluster
+### Cluster operator

-As the AttachedCluster object is controlled by the cluster-operator, you need to first go to [install cluser operator](/docs/setup/install-cluster-operator.md) page to create kind clusters using `hack/local-dev-setup.sh` and install cluster operator.
+As the AttachedCluster object is controlled by the cluster-operator, you need to first go to [Install cluser operator](/docs/setup/install-cluster-operator) page to create clusters using `hack/local-dev-setup.sh` and install cluster operator.

-### AttachedCluster Secrets
+### AttachedCluster secrets

 From these clusters created by `hack/local-dev-setup.sh`, we'll select kurator-member1 and kurator-member2 to be attached to the Kurator Fleet.